Cher: Physical appearance

-Cher's signature hairstyle, known as "the Cher hair"—long, straight, jet-black hair parted in the center—was a 1970s fashion trend that saw multiple revivals in later decades.
+Cher has attracted media attention for her physical appearance, including her hairstyles, distinctive facial features, perceived agelessness and tattoos.
+Her signature hairstyle, known as "the Cher hair"—long, straight, jet-black hair parted in the center—was a 1970s fashion trend that saw multiple revivals in later decades.
 In the 1970s, she started wearing wigs on her TV shows to play various characters in the same episode.
 By the 1990s, wigs became a staple of her public appearances, enabling her to experiment with colors and lengths.
 She has stated that wigs help her "stay current" while protecting her natural hair.
 Professor Katrin Horn from University of Greifswald wrote that Cher's use of wigs has surpassed typical celebrity fashion, elevating her into "the realms of feminine drag".

+Journalists have often called Cher the "poster girl" of plastic surgery.
+Author Caroline Ramazanoglu wrote that Cher's appearance has evolved from "a strong, decidedly 'ethnic' look [to] a more symmetrical, delicate ... and ever-youthful version of female beauty".
+She argued that Cher's idealized beauty "now acts as a standard against which other women will measure, judge, discipline and 'correct' themselves".
+Cher has admitted to plastic surgery but criticized media speculation, denying most rumored procedures.
+She stated she does not need to justify her choices, saying in 2002, "If I want to put my tits on my back, it's nobody's business but my own."
+Paddy Calistro of the Los Angeles Times wrote that during Cher's rise as a movie star in the 1980s, her "highly articulated bone structure captured audience attention", which led to an increased number of medical requests for "surgically inserted 'cheekbones'".
+In 1992, Madame Tussauds wax museum honored Cher as one of the five "most beautiful women of history" by creating a life-size statue.

-Cher has six tattoos.
+By the early 1990s, Cher had six tattoos.
 The Baltimore Sun called her the "Ms. Original Rose Tattoo".
 She got her first tattoo in 1972.
 According to Sonny Bono, "Calling her butterfly tattoos nothing was like ignoring a sandstorm in the Mojave.
 That was exactly the effect Cher wanted to create.
 She liked to do things for the shock they created."
-In the late 1990s, she began having laser treatments to remove her tattoos.
+She began having laser treatments to remove her tattoos in the late 1990s.
 She commented, "When I got tattooed, only bad girls did it: me and Janis Joplin and biker chicks.
 Now it doesn't mean anything.
 No one's surprised."

-Cher was the inspiration for Mother Gothel, a fictional character who appears in Walt Disney Pictures' animated feature film Tangled (2010).
-Director Byron Howard stated that Gothel's exotic appearance was based on Cher's "exotic and Gothic looking" appearance, continuing that the singer "definitely was one of the people we looked at visually, as far as what gives you a striking character".
-In 1992, Madame Tussauds wax museum honored Cher as one of the five "most beautiful women of history" by creating a life-size statue.